-Certain statements contained in this presentation constitute "forward-looking statements").
-All statements of the words "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "should", and "potential" and similar expressions or statements regarding an outlook are intended to identify forward-looking statements.
-The use of any of the words "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "should", and "potential" and similar expressions or statements regarding an outlook are intended to identify forward-looking statements.
+Certain statements contained in this presentation constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable securities legislation (collectively, "forward-looking statements").
+All statements other than statements of historical fact are forward-looking statements.
+The use of any of the words "anticipate", "plan", "target", "execute", "provide", "forecast", "focus", "can", "continue", "estimate", "expect", "may", "will", "should", and "potential" and similar expressions or statements regarding an outlook are intended to identify forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 No assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this presentation should not be unduly relied upon.
 Events or circumstances may cause actual results to differ materially from those predicted as a result of numerous known and unknown risks, uncertainties and other factors, many of which are beyond the control of the Company.
 These statements speak only as of the date of this presentation.
 In addition, this presentation may contain forward-looking statements attributed to third-party industry sources.

-Specifically, this presentation contains forward-looking statements pertaining to: upstream production growth; approvals for various projects; value realization on Company projects in the second half of 2024; growth opportunities provided from baseload reinforcement requirements in the Alberta power market; the Company's growth strategy and prospects including the Company's operational and financial guidance for 2024; the anticipated completion of certain wells, the timing thereof and the production therefrom; the anticipated payout of certain wells and well pads and the timing thereof; expectations regarding the Company's plans to drill, equip and tie-in wells; expectations regarding the drilling pace of certain rigs and wells; expectations regarding the development of the Company's Duvernay and Montney inventory; the Company's ability to co-develop Montney inventory with Duvernay in Simonette using existing infrastructure; expectations surrounding approvals related to the Company's 2025 and 2026 budgets; inventory and infrastructure in place to develop upstream resources to 40,000 boe/d and the timing of such development; the Company's ability to meet its CAGR targets; expectations relating to the Company's capital expenditures, balance sheet capacity, market access, inventory and scale needed to achieve such target; the Company's plans for development of the resulting growth therefrom; expected free funds flow, production and output; the Company's ability to fill egress commitments; the Company's plans for development of the resulting and evelopment of the company's plans for exploration, resource testing, development, exploitation and acquisitions; projections of market projects; access to develop projects; the Company's plans for exploration, resource testing, development, exploitation and acquisitions; projections of market projects, access to gas sales on the Chicago market and evelopment of the Company's capital projects, including the expected financial performance thereof following completion ofs the
+Specifically, this presentation contains forward-looking statements pertaining to: upstream production growth; priorities for capital allocation; growth opportunities provided from baseload reinforcement requirements in the Alberta power market; the Company's growth strategy and prospects including the Company's operational and financial guidance for 2025; the anticipated completion of certain wells, the timing thereof and the production therefrom; the anticipated payout of certain wells and well pads and the timing thereof; expectations regarding the Company's plans to drill wells; expectations regarding the development of the Company's Duvernay and Montney inventory; the Company's ability to co-develop Montney inventory with Duvernay in Simonette using existing infrastructure; the potential growth of Montney production; inventory and infrastructure in place to develop upstream resources to 40,000 boe/d; the Company's ability to achieve its target of 40,000 boe/d; expectations regarding CAGR targets; expectations relating to the Company's capital expenditures and the resulting growth therefrom; expected free funds flow, production and output; the Company's plans for development of its natural gas-fired and solar generation projects; the Company's plans for exploration, resource testing, development, and exploitation; projections of market prices and costs; access to gas sales on the Chicago market and other market access; nature, timing and development of the Company's capital projects, including the expected financial performance thereof following completion of the development and the commencement of operations, as applicable; production, capex, and free funds flow outlook; estimates of operating netback; the Company's plans with respect to development and operation of its upstream properties, including estimates of production, dilling and completion costs and efficiency improvements; the ability of the Company's financial position; future costs; access to third-party infrastructure; industry conditions perta

 Statements relating to "reserves" are also deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves described exist in the quantities predicted or estimated and that the reserves can be profitably produced in the future.
 Actual reserve values may be greater than or less than the estimates provided herein.
-Similarly, "type curve" estimates (and all of the components thereof as set forth on slide 14) are also forward-looking statements as they involve the implied assessment, based on certain estimates and assumptions, that similar wells in the same formation will have similar results and performance.
-Actual well results may be greater than or less than the estimates reflected in such "type curves" and the differences could be material.